WTF is

 • Burning or discomfort when peeing

-• Clear, white, yellow, or greenish vaginal discharge with
+• Clear, white, yellow, or greenish vaginal discharge with a fishy smell

 • Discomfort during sex